Funding competition Horizon Europe Guarantee

 Enter the 9-digit reference number from your Horizon Europe application.

-You must upload as an appendix Part A of your Horizon Europe proposal evaluated by the EC, including the budget table.
+You must upload as an appendix Part A of your Horizon Europe proposal (a breakdown of your budget) evaluated by the European Commission, including the budget table with your institution's costs included.
+You must also upload as an appendix a completed IFS currency conversion tool, which can be found here.

 Both documents are mandatory attachments and failure to upload them will delay the progression of your application.